mrtolkien/fastapi_simple_security/README.md

     return {"message": "This is a secured endpoint"}
 ```

-# Configuration
+# Configuration and persistence
 Environment variables:
 - `FASTAPI_SIMPLE_SECURITY_SECRET`: the master key for the admin.
 Allows generation of new API keys, revoking of
  existing ones, and API key usage viewing.
 - `FASTAPI_SIMPLE_SECURITY_DB_LOCATION`: the location of the local sqlite database file. /app/sqlite.db by default.
+When
+running the app inside Docker you can use a bind mount for persistence.

 # Contributing
-The attached docker image runs a test app on `localhost:8080`.
+The attached docker image runs a test app on `localhost:8080` with secret key `TEST_SECRET`.
 Run it with:
 ```shell script
 docker-compose build && docker-compose up -d
 ```